mavnn/InfluxIntro/README.md

 # Playing with Influx from FSI

-This little set of scripts allows you to play with an InfluxDB instance form an FSI session, with built in FsEye and FSharp.Charting support.
+This little set of scripts allows you to play with an InfluxDB instance from an F# interactive session, with built in FsEye and FSharp.Charting support.

 Unfortunately, this little demo environment is Windows only :(.

+Check out the repo somewhere locally, and then follow the steps below!

+## Set up

 Open ``Setup.fsx`` and add the relevant credentials (Influx supply a free playground at http://play.influxdb.org/ if you don't want to download it yourself).